huggingface/hub-docs/docs/hub/spaces-config-reference.md

 **`hf_oauth_redirect_path`** : _string_
 Authorized relative redirect path of the connected OAuth app. `/login/callback` and `/auth/callback` are authorized by default and do not need this parameter.
 See [Adding a Sign-In with HF button to your space](https://huggingface.co/docs/hub/spaces-oauth) for more details.

+**`hf_oauth_scopes`** : _string_
+Authorized scopes of the connected OAuth app. `openid profile` are authorized by default and do not need this parameter.
+See [Adding a Sign-In with HF button to your space](https://huggingface.co/docs/hub/spaces-oauth) for more details.

 **`disable_embedding`** : _boolean_
 Whether the Space iframe can be embedded in other websites.
 Defaults to false, i.e. Spaces *can* be embedded.